globallyunique/agile-requirements-framework/why-use-cases-for-agile.md

 - They should not be maintained.
 They should be thrown away after implementation.
 (Anyone remember tearing up the story cards-on-the-wall at the end of a sprint.)
 As such they can't be the basis of comprehensive requirements without a lot of re-work.
 - Epics (groups of related user stories) don't pull user stories into a connected flow that serves as good requirements.

- #TODO: Write and add a link to a separate article on why stories aren't requirements.
+ #TODO: Write and add a link to a separate article on why user stories aren't requirements.

 ## Waterfall style Requirements Documents